zuozhenggh/learning-library/data-management-library/database/essbase21c/essbase-advanced/essbase-advanced.md

     Note: Please check the links: [link1](https://confluence.atlassian.com/conf59/setting-the-java_home-variable-in-windows-792499849.html),  [link2](https://docs.oracle.com/cd/E19182-01/820-7851/inst_cli_jdk_javahome_t/) to install jdk8 and above and set JAVA_HOME path.

-  g.
-From the command window type esscs.bat to get a list of the available command.
+  * From the command window type esscs.bat to get a list of the available command.
      ![](./images/image15_63.png)

-  h.
-Use the below command and enter the password to login:
+  * Use the below command and enter the password to login:
       ```
     <copy>
           esscs login -url http://ip:9000/essbase -u userid